somramnani/date-night-v2/README.md

 # Date-Night &#128197;

-A web app that finds events and restauraunts in your location.
+A full stack web application that finds events and restauraunts in your given location.

 ## Table of contents